UBCO-COSC121-SUMMER2018/examples/README.md

-# examples
+# Examples
-Examples from class
+This repositry contains simples examples from class